section 5.4 companion and outline

 Lab 5 demonstrates the application of an external

 digital interrupt.
-The main()
+The main() function will

 simply print on the display the number of seconds that have elapsed